CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/overview.md

 ## **Lab 5: Configure Networking: Add NAT gateway**

-In this lab, We will configure NAT gateway for existing virtual network to improve security and resiliency.
+In this lab, we will configure NAT gateway for existing virtual network to improve security and resiliency.

 ## **Lab 6: Configure Autoscaling**